koompi/koompi.org/content/basic/github/git_command.en.md

 git commit -m " message "
 ```
 {{< notice info >}}
 The Words in "... ".
-After you push the changes to the git, the directory that change will appear the wordsin "...".
+After you push the changes to the git, the directory that change will appear the words in "...".
 {{< /notice >}}

 ---